ReviewETF Logo

 The cheapest at 0.20%, with solid returns and the highest franking levels.
 The quiet achiever that rarely gets discussed because State Street doesn't market as aggressively as BetaShares or Vanguard.

 The only equal-weighted, moat-focused option.
 Genuinely different from the bank-heavy pack.
-But it's the smallest fund ($31M) and has significantly underperformed — including a -1.89% loss over the past year.
+But it's the smallest fund ($31M) and has significantly underperformed.

-YMAX and HVST — both charge premium fees (0.64% and 0.72%) for strategies that have consistently delivered lower total returns than cheaper index alternatives.
+Both charge premium fees (0.72-0.76%) for strategies that have consistently delivered lower total returns than cheaper index alternatives.
 The extra yield sounds appealing, but total return is what builds wealth.

 The Bottom Line

 Ten funds, one category, wildly different results.
-Over the past year, the spread between best and worst is 30 percentage points.
-Over five years, the wealth gap on $100,000 is more than $36,000.
+Over 5 years, the wealth gap on $100,000 is more than $42,000.
+Over 1 year, the spread between best and worst is 17 percentage points.

 The biggest trap is fixating on yield.
 The fund with one of the highest yields (HVST) has one of the lowest total returns.
 The fund with the lowest yield (DVDY) has the worst total return.
 And the fund everyone defaults to (VHY) has quietly been the best long-term performer.